ARCTIC ENCOUNTER SYMPOSIUM BOARD OF DIRECTORS

-A scientist and commercial fisherman, Pape joined Viking Marine Alaska in 2017 as business manager prior to the launch of their flagship store in Cordova.
-Prior to joining Viking, he worked for Fairweather, LLC as part of the Shell anchor removal project.
+A scientist and commercial fisherman, Pape joined Prince William Sound Aquaculture Corporation in 2018, as manager of operations.
+A passionate advocate for mariner culture in Alaska, Pape founded Viking Marine Supply in 2017, which serves the Central Gulf region of Alaska with safe and responsible fishing and boatyard equipment.
+In 2016, Pape coordinated logistics and science efforts for the Shell anchor removal project.
 Pape is a USCG-licensed captain, and pilots fishing vessels for research and oil-spill response, in Alaska's Prince William Sound.
-Casey’s diverse background includes work in fisheries management, carbon cycling and power generation.
-He has served as a research scientist, engineer and analyst for the University of Alaska, Fairbanks (UAF), as well as tribal governments, native corporations and the United States Senate.
-Casey has over nine years of marine experience operating in Alaskan waters and the Arctic.
-Pape has worked extensively with federal and state departments, including the Department of Energy, the National Science Foundation, the National Oceanic and Atmospheric Administration, the U.S. Geological Survey, the United States Coast Guard, the U.S. Forest Service and the Alaska Department of Fish and Game.
-Casey has participated in and led collaborative research operations at Toolik Research Station on Alaska’s North Slope, the Northeastern Science Station in Chersky, Siberia, and in the Gulf of Alaska.
+Pape diverse background includes work in fisheries management, carbon cycling and power generation.
+With over ten years of marine experience operating in Alaskan waters and the Arctic, Pape has worked extensively with federal and state departments, including the Department of Energy, the National Science Foundation, the National Oceanic and Atmospheric Administration, the U.S. Geological Survey, the United States Coast Guard, the U.S. Forest Service and the Alaska Department of Fish and Game.
+Pape has led collaborative research at Toolik Research Station on Alaska’s North Slope, the Northeastern Science Station in Chersky, Siberia, and in the Gulf of Alaska.
 He is a member of the American Association for the Advancement of Science (AAAS) and the American Chemical Society.

 owner & PRESIDENT, ST. GEORGE MARINE, INC.

 Jenny was born and raised in Ketchikan, Alaska.
 A third-generation Alaskan, she has been involved in various forms of commercial fishing since she was a teenager, working on cannery “slime lines,” on fishing boats and fishing tenders.